centreon/centreon-documentation/en/integrations/event-management/sc-kafka-events.md

 ## Event format

-This stream connector will send event with the following format
+This stream connector will send event with the following format.

 ### service_status event